Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Method

-where $W_1$ denotes the 1-Wasserstein distance. \end{theorem} Note that $\delta_D$ could be regulated to a small value via supervised training of the evaluator.
-Consequently, bounding the planner's performance gap requires constraining the following two factors: \begin{itemize} \item the planner's Lipschitz sensitivity to condition $y$ (the first Wasserstein term) \item the planner's imitation error on the offline dataset (the second Wasserstein term). \end{itemize} Formally, we establish that the expectation of the first Wasserstein term can be bounded by the Lipschitz constant $\text{Lip}_{W_1}(p_\theta(\tau|y))$ of the planner with respect to the condition $y$ measured by $W_1$:
+where $W_1$ denotes the 1-Wasserstein distance. \end{theorem} Note that $\delta_D$ could be regulated to a small value via supervised training of the evaluator, and $k$ depends on the Lipschitz property of the resulting evaluator as stated before \footnote{Note that $k$ cannot approach zero without compromising $\delta_D$, as excessively small $k$ prevents the evaluator from fitting the offline dataset $\mathcal{D}$.}.
+Consequently, bounding the evaluator bias in the planner's performance requires constraining the following two factors: \begin{itemize} \item the planner's generation sensitivity to condition $y$ (the first Wasserstein term) \item the planner's imitation error on the offline dataset (the second Wasserstein term). \end{itemize} Specifically, we establish that the first Wasserstein term can be bounded by the Lipschitz constant $\text{Lip}_{W_1}(p_\theta(\tau|y))$ of the planner with respect to the condition $y$ measured by $W_1$:

 The proof is given in Appendix \ref{app:proof_lipschitz_planner}.
-Therefore, we constrain the planner's Lipschitz constant to a positive value $L_p>0$ to ensure the boundedness of the first Wasserstein term, where $L_p$ is a hyperparameter whose recommended range is provided later in Eq. \ref{equ:lower_bound_Lp}.
+Therefore, to ensure the boundedness of the first Wasserstein term, we constrain the planner's Lipschitz constant $\text{Lip}_{W_1}(p_\theta(\tau|y))$ to a positive hyperparameter $L_p$.
+A lower bound analysis of $L_p$ is provided later in Eq. \ref{equ:lower_bound_Lp}.

-Moreover, we establish that a constrained KL divergence $\mathbb{E}_{y\sim p_D(y)}[D_\text{KL}(p_\theta(\tau|y) \| p_D(\tau|y))]\le \delta_K$ could bound the expectation of the second Wasserstein distance term as below under a mild \footnote{Note that Assumption \ref{assump:LSI} could be satisfied through strategic adjustment of the trajectory sampling probability per condition $y$ in the offline dataset $\mathcal{D}$.
-Here, the sampling probability adjustment should be minimal to preserve the essential characteristics of the original distribution.
-Formally, this can be formulated as $\min_{p_D'} D_\text{KL}(p_D(\tau|y) \| p_D'(\tau|y)),\;\mathrm{s.t.} \;p_D'(\tau | y) \text{ satisfies LSI, } \forall y$.} Assumption \ref{assump:LSI}, where $\delta_K>0$ is a hyperparameter and can be set to a small value, close to zero.
+Moreover, we establish that a constrained KL divergence $\mathbb{E}_{y\sim p_D(y)}[D_\text{KL}(p_D(\tau|y)\|p_\theta(\tau|y))]\le \delta_K$ could bound the expectation of the second Wasserstein distance term as follows, where $\delta_K>0$ is a hyperparameter and can be set to a small value, close to zero.
 See Appendix \ref{app:proof_kl_bound} for the proof.
-Note that the KL constraint inherently requires the planner to perform conditional behavior cloning on the offline dataset $\mathcal{D}$ \citep{guo2025deepseek}.
+Note that the KL divergence constraint here inherently makes the planner perform conditional behavior cloning on the offline dataset $\mathcal{D}$ \citep{guo2025deepseek}.

-\begin{assumption}[LSI of the Offline Dataset] The offline data distribution $p_D(\tau|y)$ satisfies Logarithmic Sobolev Inequality (LSI) with constant $\rho>0$, (e.g., a Gaussian distribution where $\rho=1$). \end{assumption}